gumaerc-testorg/15.136j-fall-2013/content/pages/syllabus.md

 Readings
 --------

-There is no single textbook for the class, but a substantial selection of journal articles and news items are listed in the [readings]({{< baseurl >}}/pages/readings) section.
+There is no single textbook for the class, but a substantial selection of journal articles and news items are listed in the {{% resource_link 2947c805-f872-6255-a8f2-ca8b8a286944 "readings" %}} section.

 Course Requirements
 -------------------